BillyFKidney/esphome-projects/README.md

 # esphome-projects
-This is a collection of home projects done with ESPhome
+Small collection of ESP Home projects that I've built.